Existence of an effective burning velocity in cellular flow for curvature G-equation via game analysis: Preliminary

 \end{defin}

-The following comparison principle for solutions can be proved by standard approaches (\cite{CGG, ES, CL1992, CM}), which is a special case of Theorem 3.3 in \cite{CM} (the long version).
+The following comparison principle for solutions can be proved by standard approaches (\cite{CGG, ES, CL1992, CM}), which is a special case of Theorem 3.3 in \cite{CM} .
 For the reader's convenience, we provide a sketch of the proof.
-See the proof of Theorem 3.3 in \cite{CM} (the long version) for more general operators without the requirement of uniform convergence to the initial data.
+See the proof of Theorem 3.3 in \cite{CM} (the long version) for more general operators.